How to Start Collecting Indian Banknotes

 1. Indian Banknote Catalogs and Books

+A reliable guidebook is every collector’s best friend.
 A good catalog or reference book provides detailed information on the history, design variations, and market values of banknotes.
 These resources are essential for both novice and advanced collectors to identify and authenticate notes accurately.
-Below are some key references:
+Recommended references include:

 a.
 The Banknote Book – India Chapter and Related Chapters: This highly regarded catalog offers comprehensive coverage of Indian banknotes, along with related regions, such as Burma, French India, Pakistan, and Portuguese India.

-b.
-The Revised Standard Reference Guide to Indian Paper Money by Rezwan Razack and Kishore Jhunjhunwalla: This is a must-have for serious collectors.

 c.
+The Revised Standard Reference Guide to Indian Paper Money by Kishore Jhunjhunwalla and Rezwan Razack: This is a must-have for serious collectors.

-Indian Paper Money Guide Book by Manik Jain: A specialized catalog focusing exclusively on Indian currency.
+d.
+Indian Paper Money Guide Book by Manik Jain: This is a simpler catalog suited to beginner collectors.

 2. Banknote Albums